hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	the ladies facing their partners,

-	chassez to the right and left.
+	chassez to the right and left,

-	Turn partners,
+	turn partners,

-	set and turn at the corners.
+	set and turn at the corners,

-	Gallopade à-la-chassez to places.
+	gallopade à-la-chassez to places.

 4. Grand promenade,

 	first lady and opposite gentleman advance and retire,